stuible/VCH-homehealth/modules/person-centred-care/more/holistic.md

     - part: half
       title: Cultural Connection
       text: Being culturally connected is also part of person centred care.
 It helps health professionals establish cross cultural skills to work with diverse clients.
+      title-2: Personal Reflection
+      text-2: Watch the video and complete the resource to reflect on a time in your practice when you had to adapt to be more culturally connected.

     - part: half
       youtube: https://www.youtube.com/embed/xw9BBb8LhYw

-    - part: half
-      title: Personal Reflection
-      text: Watch the video and complete the resource to reflect on a time in your practice when you had to adapt to be more culturally connected.

   - section: